 In France, the process requires more anticipation.
 Start by filling up the online application (http://e_visa.mfa.ir/en/) and upload a passport copy and an ID picture.
 You then receive an appointment to the Paris embassy, at a date and time that you can’t decide on.
 During your appointment at the embassy, a copy of your fingerprints will be taken, and you will have to submit a copy of your travel insurance, pay the visa fee and leave your passport.
 If you can’t pick up your passport when it is ready, you can leave a stamped envelopes, and the embassy will mail your passport back to you.
 Even on weekdays, the embassy can be very crowded so be prepared to wait.
 Overall, it takes around 3 weeks, between the online application and the reception of the visa.

-Occupation : If you need to declare your occupation, avoid obvious controversial answer such as journalist, military, even blogger.
+- Occupation : If you need to declare your occupation, avoid obvious controversial answers such as journalist, military, even blogger.

 Let me know in the comments below if you have any question, or if anything stated here seems wrong or outdated.
 I will make sure to update this article accordingly.